 It’s easy to listen to Bluegrass Country wherever you are.
 In the Washington, DC area, you can find us on an HD FM radio at 88.5 HD2.
-Anywhere in the world, you can listen to our webstream on your computer, tablet or phone using the player on this site, by using the Bluegrass Country apps for the iPhone or Android phone, on an internet radio, or with your Amazon speaker.
+Anywhere in the world, you can listen to our webstream on your computer, tablet or phone using the player on this site, by using the Bluegrass Country apps for the iPhone or Android phone, on an internet radio, or with your Amazon or Google smart speaker.
 Here’s what you need to know.

 Listen on an HD Radio